 As the spiritual home of Persian arts and letters, it should come as no surprise that Shiraz houses a number of excellent museums and galleries, showcasing the best of Iranian history and high culture.
-Exquisite carpets, handwritten Qurans, historic houses, Achaemenid weapons, and so much more, here we feature Shiraz’s best venues for gallery-goers and cultural history lovers.
+Exquisite carpets, handwritten Qurans, historic houses, Achaemenid weapons and so much more, here we feature Shiraz’s best venues for gallery-goers and cultural history lovers.

-Haft Tanan is much-underrated stone museum located very near the famous Quran Gate at the entrance to the city.
-It houses a broad collection of stone blocks, offcuts, and reliefs from the length and breadth of Persian history.
+Haft Tanan is a much-underrated stone museum located very near the famous Quran Gate at the entrance to the city.
+It houses a broad collection of stone blocks, offcuts and reliefs from the length and breadth of Persian history.
 Particularly fascinating are the differing calligraphic styles carved onto the stones, including Kufic and Nastaliq scripts.
 The museum takes its name (which means “seven bodies”) from the seven unmarked gravestones situated there, which are said to belong to seven dervishes from Shirazi history.

-Afif-Abad complex boasts a large garden with some exemplary Persian landscaping, decked with orange trees, palm trees, and flower beds.
-The palace at the center of the garden is now home to a magnificent military museum, chronicling the weaponry of Iran’s armed forces from the Safavid era through to the modern period.
+The Afif-Abad complex boasts a large garden with some exemplary Persian landscaping, decked with orange trees, palm trees and flower beds.
+The palace at the centre of the garden is now home to a magnificent military museum, chronicling the weaponry of Iran’s armed forces from the Safavid era through to the modern period.
 Safavid swords, Qajar rifles, Pahlavi tanks – military history enthusiasts will have a field day exploring the evolution of Iran’s armaments.
 For reluctant companions of military history enthusiasts, the gardens and the architecture should be enough to hold your interest.